 In this lies his enduring significance.
 Hans van Wingerden is not only an artist

-of form but also of meaning, an alchemist of illumination who
+of form but also of meaning, an alchemist of enlightenment who

 transforms industrial waste into metaphysical reflection.
 In an era of visual abundance,